thenamespace/namespace-sdk/README.md

 # Getting started

-First we can create a simple NamespaceClient and specify the chainId.
+First, we can create a simple NamespaceClient and specify the chainID.
 The chain id specifies a chain on which read/write blockchain operations happen.
-If we list our name on a Mainnet and subnames are minted on Mainnet, we'll have to specify a chainId 1.
-We will use a sepolia testnet in the example.
+If we list our name on a Mainnet and subnames are minted on Mainnet, we'll have to specify a chainID 1.
+We will use a sepolia testnet as an example.

-The chainId is required since the library supports minting subnames on both Layer 1 and its testnet (Sepolia) but also on the Layer 2 ( Currently, only Base chain is supported )
+The chainID is required since the library supports minting subnames on both Layer 1 and its testnet (Sepolia) but also on Layer 2 (currently, only Base chain is supported).

 ```typescript
 import { createNamespaceClient } from "namespace-sdk";